 Announced— U.S. Rep. Greg Gianforte

 Gianforte was the Republican nominee for governor in 2012, but failed to derail Gov. Steve Bullock’s re-election bid.
 Jumping into politics after founding and selling RightNow Technologies in Bozeman, he was elected to the U.S. House in the 2017 special election and re-elected to a two-year term in 2019.
-He filed to run for Montana governor again June 7.
+He was also convicted of misdemeanor assault for attacking a reporter during his 2017 run.
+Gianforte filed to run for Montana governor a second time June 7.

 Facebook page: facebook.com/RepGianforte